 What are the Coloured Render Tester Pots?

-Our Coloured Render Tester Pots contain our Silicone Silicate render.
+Our Coloured Render Tester Pots contain our Silicone Silicate render, although we do have a range of renders available.
 They come in a 250ml tub in a default grain size of 1.5mm.
 We only offer the one grain size and render type because the render tester pots are designed purely as a means of allowing our customers to see the colour of the render.

 Why should I Test my Coloured Render Before Purchase?